Skip to content

 What it does

-Writes two entries into ~/.claude/settings.json:
+Writes five entries into ~/.claude/settings.json:

 json